mgdesaix/WGSassign/README.md

 You can now run WGSassign with the `WGSassign` command.

-**Warning:** Installation on Mac OS X may require additional steps to enable OpenMP support.
-We recommend installation on HPC systems to take advantage of the parallelized code.
+**Note:** WGSassign has only been tested on Mac OS and Linux systems

 ## Usage
 ### Running WGSassign